The best audio gear to get a solid sound out of your drum kit for a fraction of the price.

 Set up sound panels!
-Unless you’re going for some spacey warehouse sound, make sure you have the right acoustics in the room you’re recording in.
-Put the kit on a rug, surround it with blankets, purchase sound panels, etc. Consider doing it in the living room between two sofas, but for the love of God; don’t think you can just “fix it in post.”
-If you don’t love the initial raw recordings, chances are you’re not even gonna like it after you mix it and have to listen to it 1000 times.
+Make sure you have the right acoustics in the room you’re recording in.
+Put the kit on a rug, surround it with blankets, purchase bass traps, etc. Consider doing it in the living room between two sofas, but for the love of God; don’t think you can just “fix it in post.”
+If you don’t love the initial raw recordings, chances are you’re not even gonna like it after you mix it and have had to listen to it 1000 times.

 Good luck 🙂

 Recording drums can be intimidating when you're first starting out and don't have the proper funds.
 At MSCGR, we know you can get quality sounds for a low price.
 Here are some of our budget friendly options that we LOVE to start recording your drum kit.